Recreational Summer Day Camp has unfortunatley been cancelled for Summer 2022!

 Camp programming combines a variety of recreational activities.
 Camp begins each morning with an all camp stretch and group activity.
 Campers will then separate into their respective groups and rotate between the various locations inside and outside the Margot Connell Recreation Center.

 The pool is one of the camper highlights of the day.
 Campers will be tested to assess their swim level.
-Campers who pass the swim test may enjoy time in the dive well which has two 1-meter diving boards, also a camper favorite!
+Campers who pass the swim test may enjoy use of time on the dive boards, also a camper favorite!

 The indoor MAC (Multi Activity Court) and outdoor recreational spaces are areas where campers play four-square, dodgeball and other group games.
 Campers will also participate in group recreational games such as ‘jail’, ‘king of the court’, and ‘messy backyard’.